augustin-barillec/teamchess-web/README.md

     **Important**: You must log out (`exit`) and log back in for this change to take effect.

 ### 3\.
-Deploy and Configure Auto-Start
+Deploy and Run the Application

-Clone your application and create a `systemd` service to manage it and enable auto-start on boot.
+Clone your application repository onto the VM and start it using Docker Compose.

 1.  **Clone your repository** inside the VM: